dramf/regexp/README.md

 ## Base
 `^` - matches the starting position within the string.

+`$` - matches the ending position of the string or the position just before a string-ending newline.

 `?` - matches the previous token zero or one time.

 `*` - zero or more matches.